khesualdo/Analytics-Engine-Manager/README.md

         List<ICustomAnalyticsEngine> customAnalyticsEngines = new List<ICustomAnalyticsEngine>();
         customAnalyticsEngines.Add(new ApplicationInsightsAnalyticsEngine(analyticsConfigurationManager));

-        // Add the new concrete class to the list of Analytics Engines customAnalyticsEngines.Add(new MyAnalyticsEngine(analyticsConfigurationManager));
+        // Add an instance of the new concrete class to the list of Analytics Engines customAnalyticsEngines.Add(new MyAnalyticsEngine(analyticsConfigurationManager));

         return customAnalyticsEngines;